M-T-Arden/MTtranslator/README.md

 ---

 # MTtranslator
 Hi there!
 This is **M.T.
 Arden**, the developer of this translator application.
-I created this tool with the help of **ChatGPT** and **Claude**, and it uses the free translation model **Helsinki-NLP/opus-mt-en-zh**.
+The application now uses **Argos Translate**, providing better offline translation performance.
+Big thanks to ChatGPT, Claude, and all open-source contributors who supported this project!
 Many thanks to everyone who contributed to its development!

 ---